Creating a call queue

 - Sequential: Dials each agent in a sequential manner.

 - Least Recent: Dials the agent that least recently received a call.

 - Fewest Calls: Dials the agent that has completed the fewest calls in this queue.

 - Weight Random: Dials a random agent, but uses the agent’s penalties as a weight.

-Priority Based: Dials agents based on the agents’ rated ability to handle calls in that
+- Priority Based: Dials agents based on the agents’ rated ability to handle calls in that call center.

 Note that skill based routing can be configured along with a distribution policy, in which case the distribution policy will only take effect when you have more than one agent with the same skill level in a queue.

 Under Additional Setting, you can configure a variety of options, including the following: